OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 This guide is an example only, and you should experiment with scaling before changing an existing Jenkins setup.

-In this example, we set up scalability on a local minikube cluster and use the tools below for configuration.
+In this example, you set up scalability on a local minikube cluster and use the tools below for configuration.
 If following along, install the tools in the order listed:

 1. Docker Desktop – Only needed if you’re on Windows.
 Make sure Docker Desktop is set to manage Linux containers rather than Windows containers.
 1. minicube – Allows you to install Kubernetes clusters on your computer.